KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **motion fields**, **maps of being**, and **essays on suffering**.
 It is the story of how the **infinite stillness**,
 called **Aion**,
-unfolds into the dual poles of tension:
+unfolds into the polarity-distinct poles of tension:
 **motion** and **rest**.
 From this tension,
 all forms arise—